Dr. Robbie Babins-Wagner, PhD – Chief Executive Officer

 Margaux joined the counselling profession to help people thrive in their relationships and lives and to achieve the best quality of life possible.
 As well, being witness to client’s stories is something she enjoys.
 As part of the team here, she most values the collaborative atmosphere, the support she gets from her colleagues and our commitment to achieving excellence for our clients.

-Outside of work, Margaux likes to ride her horse, hang out with family friends, travel and enjoy a good book.
+Outside of work, Margaux likes to ride her horse, hang out with family and friends, travel and enjoy a good book.
 Her words to live by come from Brene Brown “The truth is that falling hurts.
 The dare is to keep being brave and feel your way back up”

 Natalya Austin, MSW – Registered Social Worker

 Natalya Austin is a counsellor and Brief Intervention Caregiver Support Program (BICS) clinician at the Calgary Counselling Centre.
 She completed her Bachelor of Social Work and Masters of Social Work in clinical studies, and has a Level 1 in Narrative Therapy and Solution-Focused Brief Therapy.
-Along with having an understanding of Cognitive Behaviour Therapy and child welfare, she has provided counselling to individuals, couples, families.
+Along with having an understanding of Cognitive Behaviour Therapy and child welfare, she has provided counselling to individuals, couples and families.
 Her practice is guided by a developmental and trauma-informed approach when working with children and youth.

 Natalya joined the counselling profession because of her passion to help others achieve their full potential.
 She knows that life has its ups and downs for everyone, and understands that it takes a lot of courage to reach out for help.
 The courage and strength that people have is a humbling experience for her, as it guides her approach when working alongside people as they move forward in their counselling journeys.